kachick/wait-other-jobs/README.md

   early-exit: 'false' # default 'true'
   skip-same-workflow: 'true' # default 'false'
   # lists should be given with JSON formatted array, do not specify both wait-list and skip-list
-  #   - Each item should have a "workflowFile" field, and they can optionally have a "jobName" field
+  #   - Each item should have a "workflowFile" field, and they can optionally have a "jobName" field.
-  #   - If no jobName is specified, all the jobs in the workflow will be targeted
+  #   - If no jobName is specified, all the jobs in the workflow will be targeted.
+  #   - wait-list: If the checkRun for the specified name is not found, this action raise errors by default.
+  #                You can disable this validation `optional: true`.
   wait-list: |
     [
       {